jquintanilla4/HandSign-FingerGesture-Recog/README.md

 <br>

 ## Changes from the original fork
+* Added Azure Kinect as the main capture device.
+    * Kept webcam capture setup commented out for easy transition.
-* Simplified the code
+* Simplified the code.
-* Refactored the code for easier development (well for me at least)
+* Refactored the code for easier development (well for me at least).
-* Annotated the code further
+* Annotated the code further.
-* Added the ability to record more hand signs
+* Added the ability to record more hand signs.
-* Added the ability to use an Azure Kinect
-* Added an infrared mode
+* Added an infrared mode.
-* Modified the keypoint_classification_EN.ipynb with more English
+* Modified the keypoint_classification_EN.ipynb with more English.
-* Modified the keypoint_classification_EN.ipynb to add more layers in the model training
+* Modified the keypoint_classification_EN.ipynb to add more layers in the model training.
-* ... and other small additions here and there
+* ... and other small additions here and there.

 ## Quick Note
 The classification doesn't work well on IR images.
 I'm working on a new model to fix that issue, so it works in low light and dark conditions.